Atlanta Working 'Around The Clock' To Fight Off Ransomware Attack

 Bottoms says the city has continued to operate despite the cyberattack.

-Asked if the city would pay the ransom to fully restore the city's network, the mayor told reporters that she would confer with federal authorities on the best course of action.
+Asked whether the city would pay the ransom to fully restore the city's network, the mayor told reporters that she would confer with federal authorities on the best course of action.

-Emily Cureton of Georgia Public Broadcasting reports that most departments have been forced to do things the old-fashion way:
+Emily Cureton of Georgia Public Broadcasting reports that most departments have been forced to do things the old-fashioned way:

 "The jail and many departments are running on pen and paper while there is no access to electronic records for municipal court."

-WiFi at Hartsfield-Jackson Atlanta International Airport has been shut down as a precaution and Atlanta-area residents have been unable to pay bills electronically.
+Wi-Fi at Hartsfield-Jackson Atlanta International Airport has been shut down as a precaution, and Atlanta-area residents have been unable to pay bills electronically.

-The Associated Press reports the cyberattack has not affected police and fire emergency response systems, water supply safety or safety at the airport.
+The Associated Press reports that the cyberattack has not affected police and fire emergency-response systems, water supply safety or airport safety.

-While Atlanta deals with its own issues, one suburban town is investigating its own possible data breach.
+In addition, one suburban town is investigating its own possible data breach.

 The Atlanta Journal-Constitution reports:

-"The city of Loganville, which is in Gwinnett and Walton counties, announced it had been victimized in a Monday afternoon Facebook post — and said that the believed breach "may involve [customers'] personal information."
+"The city of Loganville, which is in Gwinnett and Walton counties, announced it had been victimized in a Monday afternoon Facebook post — and said that [officials] believed breach "may involve [customers'] personal information."

-The residents there might want to take advice from Mayor Bottoms.
-She has been warning that although there is no evidence that any personal information has been compromised, that just in case, Atlanta city employees, residents and others should monitor their bank accounts and take steps to protect their personal information.
+The residents there might want to take advice from Bottoms.
+She has been warning that although there is no evidence that any personal information has been compromised, Atlanta city employees, residents and others should monitor their bank accounts and take steps to protect their personal information.